ic-rocks/metrics/README.md

 # metrics

 Simple pull-based metrics canister that retrieves data from your application canisters on a specified schedule.
-The scheduling is done off-chain using [node-cron](https://www.npmjs.com/package/node-cron).
+Scheduling is currently done off-chain.

 For example, you can:

 - Track user count every day
-- Track memory usage every hour
+- Track memory usage every 2 hours
-- Track ICP balance every minute
+- Track ICP balance every 15 minutes

 Tracked data must be a `Nat` or `Int`.
 Currently, the minimum polling frequency is **one minute**.
+If you have more real-time data, such as markets data, this is probably not the most optimal solution.

 The Metrics service makes all of its tracked data public and is consumed by ic.rocks.